MISATTRIBUTED

 As an Amazon Associate, we earn from qualifying purchases.

-We often assume that abandoning religious faith leads directly to rational skepticism.
-However, the quote above suggests a different, more paradoxical outcome.
-It argues that leaving organized religion creates a spiritual vacuum.
+Most people assume that abandoning religious faith leads directly to rational skepticism.
+However, the famous aphorism suggests a different, more paradoxical outcome.
+It argues that leaving organized religion creates a spiritual vacuum that demands to be filled.
 Consequently, people do not become purely logical.
-Instead, they often rush to fill that void with new, sometimes irrational, superstitions.
-This profound observation has circulated for decades.
-Most people attribute it to the famous English writer G.K.
-Chesterton.
-Yet, the story behind these words is far more complex than a simple quotation.
+Rather, they often rush to fill that void with new, sometimes irrational, superstitions and ideologies.